This Day In History: November 25

 Richard Attenborough and his wife, Sheila Sim, were the first stars of “The Mousetrap.”
 To date, more than 300 actors and actresses have appeared in the roles of the eight characters.
 David Raven, who played “Major Metcalf” for 4,575 performances, is in the “Guinness Book of World Records” as the world’s most durable actor, while Nancy Seabrooke is noted as the world’s most patient understudy for 6,240 performances, or 15 years, as the substitute for “Mrs. Boyle.”

 “The Mousetrap” is not considered Christie’s best play, and a prominent stage director once declared that “‘The Mousetrap'” should be abolished by an act of Parliament.”
 Nevertheless, the show’s popularity has not waned.
 Asked about its enduring appeal, Christie said, “It is the sort of play you can take anyone to.
 It is not really frightening.
 It is not really horrible.
 It is not really a farce, but it has a little bit of all these things, and perhaps that satisfies a lot of different people.”
-In 1974, after almost 9,000 shows, the play was moved to St. Martin’s Theatre, where it remained until March 2020, after which the COVID-19 pandemic suspended performances.
+In 1974, after almost 9,000 shows, the play was moved to St. Martin’s Theatre.
+It ran continuously until March 16, 2020, when the stage performances had to be temporarily discontinued during the COVID-19 pandemic.
+It then re-opened on 17 May 2021.

 Agatha Christie, who wrote scores of best-selling mystery novels, died in 1976.